E-n-d-l-e-s-s-A-I/E-n-d-l-e-s-s-A-I/README.md

 I'm a Backend Python Developer specializing in high-performance and scalable backend architectures.
-Currently, I'm working on building a high-load recommendation system.
+Currently, I'm working on building a high-load recommendation system in DNS TECHNOLOGY.

 ## 💡 About Me
 - Passionate about scalable and efficient microservices.